henrikrxn/henrikrxn.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-# About me
+## Me

 I work as a senior software developer / architect in the Copenhagen area in Denmark.
-I have worked with software development for 20 years, most of the time as a developer, but have also worked as a project manager.
+I have worked with software development for 20 years, most of the time as a developer, but have also worked a couple of years as a project manager and had many of the other roles involved when working on software projects.

 ## My professional interests